 So, what does not sync with Ascension Gate?

 Actually nothing.
 Growls, riffs, the odd solo are all there and metallically well executed.
 We kind of waited for an assault of raw, gnashing metal to attack our eardrums.
 Yet, we get a mix of Insomnium, the aforementioned Noumena without the female touch and some unsurprising dose of Omnium Gatherum.
 And sometimes, Dawn of Disease team up with Amaon Amarth, for instance in Fleshless Journey.

 Yet, they have no ship to sail with.

-So, in essence a certain sense of déjà-vu installs itself once you really progress into the entrails of the record.
+So, in essence a certain sense of déjà-vu installs itself, once you really progress into the entrails of the record.
 This reminds me of the situation of Metallica back in the ’90s, when the grand public had enough of Hetfield’s yelling about the stage.
 And the only thing he really wants to do – to this day – is yell and scream.
-So, management told them to get all touchy/feely and show some soul.
-And out came their namesake album first, then Load and Reload.
+So, management told them to get all touchy/feely, and show some soul.
+And out came their Black Album first, then Load and Reload.
 All of them killer machines in sales and reach.

 Akephalos kind of bridges this gaping abyss to an extent.
 A rare raw metal ray shines forward from the past and shows us how things could have been.
 This one really bombed poor RockmusicRaider out of her reverie.
-It was like Wolfheart possessed them and injected some juice.
+It was like Wolfheart possessed them, and finally injected some juice.